na-na-hi/renget/archive/characterprovider.md

 #####
 **Q8: Output style and narration feel a bit generic.
 Is there some way to change it?**
 A8: You can give AI some sources for inspiration for writing style like famous authors and games to inspire some action.
+#####
+**Q9: I'm tired of recurring GPTisms and Claudeisms!**
+A9: If you're using Claude, the only solution is to manually remove these quirks from the output and hope they don't reappear.
+If you're using GPT, try using Logit Bias.
+You can ban specific words by adding them with a space before the word (this is important!), like " echo", and assigning a value of -100.
+However, this may not work as you expect, as the AI might simply use synonyms instead.
+For example, if you ban the word *earlobe*, the AI might use *lobe of the ear*.
+If you add a new entry without a space like "booty" you will get: "Oh, wanna see my bootybootybootybootybootybootybooty..." or you'll start getting "booty" instead of "boots", or "rebooty" instead or "reboot", and so on.
+#####
+**Q10: My character constantly repeats the same phrases and actions, even in new chats!**
+A10: Go to "Advanced Definitions" and delete all example dialogues.
+If your character is simple, it won't need them anyway.
+These dialogues are used as few-shot examples for the LLM and it tends to replicate them.
+If you think these examples are crucial for your character, move them to their descriptions, and put it in <speech examples><example-1></example-1><example-2></example-2></speech examples>, and delete inputs from user.
+This might help in your case.

 !!! danger
 	**PERSONA DESCRIPTION VANISHED AFTER UPDATING TO ST 10+ VERSION?**
 	If you are using my DOWNLOADABLE PRESETS: V10, V10.1, V11, V12 for Claude and GPT-AP-2, GPT-AP-2.2 for GPT,  on SillyTavern 10+ versions, your persona description won't work correctly.
 You'll have to manually create and add a new prompt for your persona in prompt manager, or use [this fix](#persona-fix-after-update-to-st-10) manually editing the code both for preset and prompt jsons.
 Versions above V12 and GPT-AP-2.2 won't have this problem.